solargrammars/solargrammars.github.io/_drafts/color-gates.md

 consists of obtaining a character-level feature vector of the word by means of a LSTM that runs over the sequence of characters.
 This representation accounts for the morphology aspects of the word and allow us to give more flexibility to the final representation.

 The second process is to query a predefined lookup table and obtain a pretrained feature vector associated to the word, for example Glove.
-This vector is used to to  compute the gate weight $$g$$

-With this, lets conduct the following  experiment:

-- Lets consider 4 models:
+This vector is used to to  compute the gate weight $$g$$ by means of being fed directly to a linear layer.
+It is not direct that a pretrained source such as Glove could benefit this specific task.
+Given the nature of color descrtiption, and how words are associated in this context, it could be the case that we could be actually sabotaging ourselves.
+In color descriptions, nouns serve usually as pivot from where an inherent color is referenced.
+For example, when we describe a color as "sad banana" we know we are reffering to a type of yellow.
+Same with something than contains nouns such  as sun, school bus , vanilla, etc.

+Probably Glove vectors were obtained through at task that is orthogonal to color description grounding.
+In that sense, the vectors associated to banana and  school bus will probably be quite distant.
+In Glove , the closest vector to banana are probably other fruits vectors such as apple or orange., not other words we can associate to yellow .
+Glove is not color aware, or more generally, pretrained vectors are not attribute aware.
+That does not mean we can use then as an initial representation and condition them based on additional information, such as taxonomies , or even  set them as trainable, which will naturally modify the spatial position.
+That could be an interesting experiment: to check how much the task changes de vectors we associate, in advance, to a defined color.

+Ok, having such  model ready, and the data we discussed above, we can start our main experiment.
+Lets compare the gating model against the following baselines:

+- Glove+: We use Glove as initial trainable vector representation
-  - Just word embedding
+- Just char-based
-  - combine char LSTM + Glove by simple contatenation
+- Combine char LSTM + Glove by simple contatenation
-  - combine char LSTM + Glove by gating

 ![](/assets/img/blog/color-gates-img/losses.png)

+## Possible improvements

+There are a lot of ideas related to the architecture itself we could try, in terms of what and how things are wired.